Triangle inequality

 The triangle inequality is a defining property of norms and measures of distance.
 This property must be established as a theorem for any function proposed for such purposes for each particular space: for example, spaces such as the real numbers, Euclidean spaces, the Lp spaces (p ≥ 1), and inner product spaces.

 Euclidean geometry

+The triangle inequality theorem is stated in Euclid's Elements, Book I, Proposition 20:

+[…] in the triangle ABC the sum of any two sides is greater than the remaining one, that is, the sum of BA and AC is greater than BC, the sum of AB and BC is greater than AC, and the sum of BC and CA is greater than AB.